faisalsiddiq87/SamTest/readme.md

 ### Testing End Points

-1. After you have seeded data and created some orders and few payments are processed test your End points.
+1. After data is seeded and some orders are created test your End points.
 2. Run the Command `vendor/bin/phpunit` on your project root.
 3. All the test cases should return OK with assertions.